The Long, Hot Summer: Filming

-Release and reception
+Release

-The movie opened on March 13, 1958, in several cities around the United States, including Los Angeles and San Francisco.
+The film held its world premiere in Baton Rouge on March 12, 1958, before opening the following day in several cities around the United States, including Los Angeles and San Francisco.
+The film screened in-competition at the 1958 Cannes Film Festival, where it was nominated for the Palme d'Or and Paul Newman won the Best Actor Award.

+Reception

 Box office

 It grossed $48,000 from four theaters in Los Angeles and $15,000 in San Francisco in its first week.
 It opened to good reviews but did not score a significant profit at the box office, grossing US$3,500,000.

 Against this, Variety did describe the movie as "very profitable".
 And in October 1958 the same magazine reported the film as having earned $8,500,000 worldwide.

-Critical
+Critical response

 Billboard commended the acting as "first-rate" and "robust", with particular praise for Woodward, and also praised Ritt's direction.
 Meanwhile, The Reporter highlighted the film's similarities to the play Cat on a Hot Tin Roof and described the cast as "an impressive one", but remarked that the actors and characters "never seem to get together".
 The review called Welles "great" and "gusty", but described Woodward's participation as a "poker bluff".